PROJECT DESCRIPTION

 REUSE OF MATERIALS

-Due to the condition of the site's existing structures, it was recommended in our brief that the structures be completely demolished as part of the proposal.
+Due to the condition of the site's existing structures, it was recommended in the competition brief that the structures be completely demolished as part of the proposal.
 While I proposed to remove all existing structures, I proposed to reuse the bricks sourced from the derelict buildings and be used within the landscaping to form the paved surfaces.
 The bricks pay homage to the site's past and previous buildings while also tying into the vernacular material and colour palette of the surrounding context.

 LEGEND